Your green organics service

-Only Council-approved Compost-a-Pak caddie liners can be placed into your organics wheelie bin, as others may not comply with the required composting standards, and these liners are easy for collection truck drivers to identify.
+Only Council-approved Compost-a-Pak caddie liners can be placed into your green organics bin, as others may not comply with the required composting standards.

 Why not degradable bags?

 There is a difference between degradable and certified compostable bags.
 Certified compostable bags, such as Compost-a-Pak bin liners, break down via composting using moisture and heat to decompose.
 The bi-products of decomposition are simply water, sugar and carbon dioxide.
-Only these products will be accepted in the organics bin.
+Only these products are accepted in our green organics bins.